danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/ephemeral/customers_ephemeral.md

 This is an intermediate ephemeral model used in the `customers_db_charges_xf` model.
 Each row is a different zuora rate_plan_charge with a unique `rate_plan_charge_id` key.

-As described in the `customers_db_orders` documentation, this base table has some weird overriding logics.
+As described in the `customers_db_orders` documentation, this base table has some weird overriding logic.
 When a subscription expires, the orders associated to this subscription lose some key important metadata: `product_rate_plan_id`.

 Example: